-Secondly, regarding the need to compensate for the power differential between Western and colonial worldviews, the de facto or legal, equal, or unequal treatment of claims, depending on whether they reflect post-colonial legalities or not, should be considered.
+Secondly, regarding the need to compensate for the power differential between Western and colonial worldviews, the de-facto or legal, equal, or unequal treatment of claims, depending on whether they reflect post-colonial legalities or not, should be considered.
 Then, if post-colonial legalities are discriminated (directly or indirectly), something should be done about it.
 This does not mean however that all post-colonial worldviews should be better included in state law: claims based on “repressive, violent, and/or profoundly illiberal” worldviews can be denied.
 Yet, it is not sure whether the same worldviews are covered by that expression both in Berman’s mind and decolonial theorists—though the latter certainly have diverging opinions about this among themselves.

 Thirdly, decolonial theory insists on the importance of the diversity of experiences of vulnerability of post-colonial people, notably regarding (past) colonization and (contemporary) global coloniality.
 This context should be considered by European state courts facing post-colonial identity claims, which reflects a collective experience of vulnerability, that thus matters beyond the epistemological vulnerability of post-colonial worldviews.
 This is probably possible under Berman’s model.
 It should however be nuanced in this regard when it demands to go beyond sovereigntist territoriality.
 For decoloniality opposes the supreme power of the state, but it also opposes the inequality between Western countries and post-colonial countries to the extent that it relates to the colonial history.
 I have further argued above that decolonial theory demands considering the individual experience of post-colonial parties regarding their vulnerability.

 In this regard, I believe that Berman’s model may have to be departed from.
 According to Berman, when a party claims they belong to a non-state normative community while the case has the closest connection with that community (typically when all the parties claim their belonging thereto), they cannot ask to escape from one of its rules in each case, unless that rule is contrary to the public policy of the forum (or something close to it, that reflects the most important legal worldviews of the European forum).
 Although, Berman mentions the reason of the party’s “mere” preference, while I discuss the party’s vulnerability.
 In any case, I would argue that this escape could take place in two circumstances (in addition to the use of the public policy exception or something alike).
-On the one hand, when the person concerned proves that she is placed in a situation of vulnerability because of the application of the said rule, given her personal experience (as defined above, Section 1) and/or post-colonial worldviews, an alternative rule should be sought which does not especially belong to the law of the forum and that is the closest to the problematic rule.
+On the one hand, when the person concerned proves that she is placed in a situation of vulnerability because of the application of the said rule, given her personal experience (as defined above, Section I) and/or post-colonial worldviews, an alternative rule should be sought which does not especially belong to the law of the forum and that is the closest to the problematic rule.
 On the other hand, when the law of the forum or a foreign state law is to apply because it is the closest to the case, the relevant rules should be set aside if they place a post-colonial party in a position of vulnerability because of her personal experience or post-colonial worldviews.
-This should probably also be the case of mandatory rules and the public policy exception, as will be further discussed below (Section II.5).
+This should probably also be the case of mandatory rules and the public policy exception, as will be further discussed in Section III.E.